 A free parking and shuttle service to Taste is available from ‘Anaeho‘omalu Bay noon-10 p.m.; follow parking signs on Waikoloa Beach Drive.
 Guests are encouraged to come early to avoid shuttle lines.
 For general event information, phone (808) 969-8209.

 Anyone who requires an auxiliary aid or service for effective communication or a modification of policies and procedures to participate in this event should contact Russell Nagata at 808-969-8209 no later than September 7.

 Mealani’s Taste of the Hawaiian Range and Agriculture Festival provides a venue for sustainable agricultural education, encouragement and support of locally produced ag products.
 The premiere ag-tourism event is a partnership between CTAHR, Hawaii Cattlemen’s Association, Hawaii Cattlemen’s Council, Kulana Foods, UH-Hilo CAFNRM, County of Hawaii Dept. on Environmental Management and community volunteers.
 Sponsorship also includes the Hawaii Tourism Authority, the Hawaii County Research and Development, Hawaii Community College Food Service & Culinary Program, Kamehameha Schools, KTA SuperStores, West Hawaii Today and Pacific Radio Group.
 The quality and growth of this event are rooted in small business participation, sponsorship and in-kind donations.
 For more information, visit www.TasteoftheHawaiianRange.com.

-Filed under: Agriculture, aloha, Announcements, Big Island, Entertainment, Food & Drink, Hawaii | Tagged: 2015 Big Island Chocolate Festival, Fairmont Orchid Hotel | Leave a comment »
+Filed under: Agriculture, Announcements, Big Island, Community, Education, Entertainment, Food & Drink, Hawaii, Hawaiian, Health, Kohala, Something New? | Tagged: Taste of the Hawaiian Range | Leave a comment »